What has caused a significant move in Tronox Holdings plc (TROX)?

-During the recent trading session for Tronox Holdings plc (NYSE:TROX), the company witnessed their stock rise $1.14 over a week and tumble down $-0.28 from the price 20 days ago.
+During the recent trading session for Tronox Holdings plc (NYSE:TROX), the company witnessed their stock drop by $-1.47 over a week and tumble down $-1.28 from the price 20 days ago.
 When compared to their established 52-week high of $15.5, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 04/17/19.
-The recent low of $6.71 stood for a -36.42% since 08/28/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
-A beta of 3.57 is also allocated to the stock.
+The recent low of $6.71 stood for a -48.52% since 08/28/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+A beta of 3.63 is also allocated to the stock.
 Since the beta is greater than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Looking at the current readings for Tronox Holdings plc, the two-week RSI stands at 53.25.
+Looking at the current readings for Tronox Holdings plc, the two-week RSI stands at 36.24.
 This figure suggests that TROX stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current TROX readings is similarly very revealing as it has a stochastic reading of 86.02% at this stage.
-This figure means that TROX share price today is being oversold.
+The stochastic readings, on the other hand, based on the current TROX readings is similarly very revealing as it has a stochastic reading of 25.07% at this stage.
+This figure means that TROX share price today is being overbought.

-Technical chart claims that Tronox Holdings plc (TROX) would settle between $9.54/share to $9.67/share level.
-However, if the stock price goes below the $9.15 mark, then the market for Tronox Holdings plc becomes much weaker.
-If that happens, the stock price might even plunge as low as $8.89 for its downside target.
-The stock is currently in the green zone of MACD, with the indicator reading 0.65.
+Technical chart claims that Tronox Holdings plc (TROX) would settle between $8.49/share to $9.4/share level.
+However, if the stock price goes below the $7.08 mark, then the market for Tronox Holdings plc becomes much weaker.
+If that happens, the stock price might even plunge as low as $6.58 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.84.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Wells Fargo, assumed coverage of TROX assigning Outperform rating, according to their opinion released on February 07.
 Morgan Stanley, analysts launched coverage of Tronox Holdings plc (NYSE:TROX) stock with a Equal-Weight recommendation, according to their flash note issued to investors on January 30.
 Analysts at Barclays, made their first call for the equity with a Overweight recommendation, according to a research note that dated back to December 14.